SatNav – OS: SJ931780, Postcode: SK10 5JT, ///keepers.snore.celebrate

 If you’re out and about in Macclesfield and fancy trying somewhere new why not visit the brewery’s second pub, The Park Tavern on Park Lane.
 It serves the same selection of great beers as well as ciders and Moravka lager.
 And in Poynton, their third pub opened in autumn 2013, the fully renovated Cask Tavern in Park Lane (Park, Lane and Tavern seem to be a theme for this company!)

-Close to the Recreation Ground, Middlewood Way and the Macclesfield Canal, there are two beer gardens and a car park.
+Back at the Vale, close to the Recreation Ground, Middlewood Way and the Macclesfield Canal, there are two beer gardens.
 Inside there is an open friendly feeling, a touch of the old pub remains with the original slate bar from the 80’s and a taste of the new with a redesigned back bar.
 A real fire completes the comfort in winter.

 The Vale Inn web site keeps a list of ales currently being served and an up to date menu can be printed off.